 WHO ENROLLS IN A MASTER OF ENGINEERING IN ENGINEERING MANAGEMENT PROGRAM?

 Stevens’ online master of engineering management degree program attracts engineers who want to move into leadership or management roles in their fields.
-They tend to have titles like software engineer, civil engineer, mechanical engineer, supply chain engineer, team lead and senior engineer, and typically do very technical, hands-on work.
+As part of the engineering management requirements, they tend to have titles like software engineer, civil engineer, mechanical engineer, supply chain engineer, team lead and senior engineer, and typically do very technical, hands-on work.
 Applicants choose the M.Eng.EM program because they have progressed as far as possible with undergraduate degrees and want to gain management competencies that will take their careers to the next level.
 They choose Stevens’ engineering management master’s in particular because it is a rigorous yet flexible graduate-level program in which they can continue working full-time and pursuing professional development goals.

-Students in the online engineering management master’s program gain a deeper understanding of the technology involved in engineering projects and the management processes organizations use to guide technological projects forward.
+Students in the online engineering management master’s program gain a deeper understanding of the technology involved in engineering projects and the management processes that are usually requirements for organizations in order to guide technological projects forward.
 Core courses and electives integrate advanced managerial and engineering competencies and are appropriate for engineers from across industries.
 It covers cost information analysis and engineering economics in decision-making, engineering design team management in a business environment, modeling and simulation concepts in problem-solving and data analysis using Python.
 Stevens M.Eng.EM graduates are talented, knowledgeable engineers capable of serving as bridges between technical and business departments in their organizations and contributing value on both sides.

 WHAT ARE THE BENEFITS OF PURSUING THIS DEGREE ONLINE?